MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/index.md

 ms.topic: overview
 ---

-# Plan a Windows Hello for Business Deployment
+# Plan a Windows Hello for Business deployment

 This planning guide helps you understand the different topologies, architectures, and components that encompass a Windows Hello for Business infrastructure.